 What causes heavy period with blood clots?

 If you have heavy periods with small blood clots then it could be normal — Especially if it occurs in the first 1 or 2 days of your period.
-During early menstruation, excessive clots not broken down by fibrinolysin, may come out as blood clots.
+During early menstruation, excessive clots not broken down by fibrinolysin may come out as blood clots.
 Causes of heavy period with large clots are submucous fibroid, infection or endometrial thickening.
+Very large clots, or clots that continue for many days, should always be checked by your doctor.

 I have extremely heavy period?
 Is it normal?

 Extremely heavy period is abnormal.
 If you change multiple sanitary pads every hours, then its abnormal.
-Causes are fibroids, estrogen only contraceptives and cancer.
+Causes are fibroids, some types of birth control, bleeding disorders and (less commonly) cancer.
 Always inform your doctor if you have an extremely heavy period with blood clots.

 What causes really heavy periods in women?

-Any of these could make cause a really heavy periods.
+Any of these could cause a really heavy periods.
 Inform your doctor ASAP.

 What causes heavy painful periods?